The 5 Step Guide to Joining Eva Tilley

 BASIC DAILY FEE

-The basic daily fee is set at 85% of the single person rate of the basic aged pension and is adjusted in March and September each year by the Department of Social Service (DSS).
+All residents are required to pay a basic daily fee.
+The basic daily fee is set at 85% of the single person rate of the basic aged pension and is adjusted in March and September each year by the Department of Social Services.
 It is the same for singles and members of a couple.
-All residents are required to pay a basic daily fee.
-For the current basic daily fee please refer to our Accommodation/Costs section on our home page

 MEANS TESTED CARE FEE

-The means tested care fee is an additional contribution towards the cost of care that some people may be required to pay.
-The Department of Human Services will work out if you are required to pay this fee based on an asset and income assessment and they will advise you of the amount.
+The means tested care fee is an additional contribution towards the cost of care that some residents may be asked to pay based on their income and/or assets.
+The Department of Human Services will work out if you are required to pay this fee based on a means test and they will advise you of the amount.

 You can choose to make your accommodation payment by: